ramirezmike/Tlayuda/README.md

 ```

 ## Running outside of Tests
-By default, Tlayuda only does anything if you're executing tests.
-Otherwise, the macro will output an empty TokenStream.
-While the construction of objects should remain consistent with additions to Tlayuda, it is intended for testing purposes.
+By default, Tlayuda only works while executing tests; the macro outputs code using a cfg[(test)] attribute so it only affects tests.
+While the construction of objects should remain consistent across versions of Tlayuda, the intent and design of the generated code is intended for testing purposes.
 If you have a use-case for using Tlayuda outside of tests, you can do so by enabling the "allow_outside_tests" feature.

 ## Current TODO list:
 - [X] Add vec as a supported type